-Micah White, PhD is the lifelong activist who co-created Occupy Wall Street, a global social movement that spread to 82 countries, while an editor of Adbusters magazine.
+Micah White is the lifelong activist who co-created Occupy Wall Street, a global social movement that spread to 82 countries, while an editor of Adbusters magazine.
+He is the author of The End of Protest which has been translated into German and Greek.
+His essays have been published in the Washington Post, the New York Times, the Guardian and beyond.
+He has been profiled by the New Yorker, Esquire and more.
 He is the co-founder of Activist Graduate School, an online school taught by, and for, experienced activists.
-Micah is a Roddenberry Fellow, Voqal Fellow and the National Endowment for the Humanities / Hannah Arendt Center Distinguished Visiting Fellow at Bard College.

-White has a twenty year record of innovative activism, including conceiving the debt forgiveness tactic used by the Rolling Jubilee and RIP Medical Debt, popularizing the critique of clicktivism and identifying the emerging trend of "social movement warfare."
+Micah White has a twenty year record of innovative activism, including co-creating Occupy Wall Street, conceiving the debt forgiveness tactic used by the Rolling Jubilee and RIP Medical Debt, popularizing the critique of clicktivism and identifying the emerging trend of "social movement warfare."

 White's first book, The End of Protest: A New Playbook for Revolution, was published in 2016 by Knopf Canada.
 The End of Protest has been translated into German and Greek.
 White's essays and interviews on the future of protest have been published internationally in periodicals including The New York Times, The Guardian, Folha de São Paulo, The Washington Post, Poder (Brazil) and The Los Angeles Review of Books.
 He has been a featured guest on major network television shows such as Bill Maher’s Politically Incorrect, the BBC's Newsnight and The National, Canada’s flagship nightly current affairs broadcast.